 jiwon joined Watsi on September 18th, 2016.
-Two years ago, jiwon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jiwon's most recent donation supported Alejandro, a tech-savvy 11-year-old from Bolivia, to fund life-changing heart surgery so he can grow up in good health.
+Three years ago, jiwon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jiwon's most recent donation supported Alejandro, a tech-savvy 11-year-old from Bolivia, to fund life-changing heart surgery so he can grow up in good health.

 jiwon has funded healthcare for 51 patients in 10 countries.